mjl-/sherpa/README.md

 Sherpa is a Go library for creating a [sherpa API](https://www.ueber.net/who/mjl/sherpa/).

-This library makes it trivial to export Go functions as a  sherap API with an http.Handler.
+This library makes it trivial to export Go functions as a sherpa API with an http.Handler.

-Your API will automatically be documented: cmd/sherpadoc reads your Go source, and exports function and type comments as API documentation.
+Your API will automatically be documented: github.com/mjl-/sherpadoc reads your Go source, and exports function and type comments as API documentation.

 See the [documentation](https://godoc.org/github.com/mjl-/sherpa).